 Victim Services

-The Victim Notification Program provides victims, key witnesses, prosecutors' office members, victim/witness coordinators, and advocates, who were actually involved in the criminal prosecution of a case, notification of that offender's status (see "Information That We Can Provide", below).
+The Victim Notification Program provides victims, key witnesses, prosecutors' office members, victim/witness coordinators, and advocates, who were actually involved in the criminal prosecution of a case, notification of that offender's status.

 The notification is provided only on felony offenders who are initially sentenced to, and incarcerated in, adult correctional facilities under the jurisdiction of the Wyoming Department of Corrections.

-Note: This program does NOT provide notification regarding misdemeanant offenders sentenced to jail, or on offenders placed on probation initially.
+Note: This program does NOT provide notification regarding misdemeanants sentenced to jail, or on offenders placed on probation initially.

 How To Register as a Victim